Gav76/AWS_AI_Hackathon_2018/README.md

 Thanks for using the AI Hackathon tool, your results are below.

-The original message was received from : sender name
+The original message was received from : Sender Name

-The original message had the subject : MovieReview
+The original message had the subject : FW: echo

-I found the file : moviereview.png
+I found the file : echo.png

-The recognized text was : 10/10 This old Marines thoughts silvaback-13517 8 October 2018 I did not want to watch this movie but took my wife to see it, because we both saw the one with Kris Kristofferson and Barbra Streisand, growing up.
-The crowd was a lot older than we were(we are almost 50)
+The recognized text was : Amazon Echo verfugt uber Tausende Skills und es kommen standig neue dazu.
+Mit Skills werden noch mehr Funktionen hinzugefugt, wie ein Taxi von mytaxi bestellen, Fitnesstracking mit Fitbit, neue Rezepte entdecken mit Chefkoch, Zugfahrplane abrufen mit Deutsche Bahn und mehr.
+Um neue Skills zu aktivieren, fragen Sie einfach Alexa.

-The detected language was : en
+The detected language was : de

+The text translated into English is : Amazon Echo has thousands of skills and new skills.
+Skills add more features such as ordering a taxi from mytaxi, fitness tracking with Fitbit, discovering new recipes with Chef, retrieving a train tarpaulin with Deutsche Bahn and more.
+To activate new skills, just ask Alexa.

-The sentiment of the text is : NEUTRAL
+The sentiment of the text is : Sorry, only English and Spanish are currently supported for sentiment detection

 Note: No messages to this address are stored or retained.
 All mails and attachments have been deleted after processing.
 ```